 Learn about the history of Nazi sites on Alderney and the IHRA’s involvement with safeguarding them.

-During the German occupation, various categories of laborers were brought from across Europe to build fortifications.
+During the German occupation, various categories of laborers of c.
+30 nationalities brought from across Europe to build fortifications.
 Camps were set up to house them under the auspices of the Organization Todt.
 From 1943, two camps, Lager Sylt and Lager Norderney, were run by the SS; Jewish prisoners were predominantly imprisoned in the latter.
 It is likely that prisoners from across Europe were murdered in both camps, in addition to deaths from starvation, overwork, and disease.
 In 1944, the camps closed, and most but not all surviving inmates were transferred from the island to camps in mainland Europe.

 After the war, the land upon which the camps were built were returned to private ownership, and the remaining camp buildings that survived were used for firewood or sold off.
 In 1966, the Hammond Memorial was erected on the island to remember the foreign laborers brought to the island.
 One former prisoner returned to place a memorial plaque on the entrance gate in 2008, but no other official acknowledgment existed until an information plaque was erected in 2023.
 In other places, residential housing, a holiday camp, and a farm were variously installed on the former campsites without in situ memorialization.
 Mass exhumations from a demarcated cemetery were carried out on Longis Common after the war and in the 1960s, and the site is now common land used for dog walking.
 Non-invasive archaeological research suggests the presence of further mass graves in that area.
 In general, archaeological evidence of the camps survives under vegetation across Alderney.